 - If you are going for a long excursion, then bring a waterproof map

-Listen to the weather forecast, learn from the locals, enter from a less crowded area, and remember to bring a marked map for extended outings.
+Listen to the weather forecast, learn from the locals, enter a less crowded area, and remember to bring a marked map for extended outings.

 Get Past The Whitecaps

-If you’re an avid SUP enthusiast who lives in a windy area, you probably know that the whitecaps can make paddleboarding more complex and even dangerous.
+If you’re an avid SUP enthusiast who lives in a windy area, you probably know that the whitecaps can make paddleboarding more complex and dangerous.
 A lot of injuries that paddleboarders suffer are from these breaks.